syafiqah-violet/JavaJam6/README.md

 JAVAJAM

-This is a small project HTML project where I can inprove my HTML and CSS using bootstrap.
+This is a small HTML project where I can inprove my HTML and CSS using bootstrap.

 The logo used and coffee shop name: